OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-07.md

 ## Matthew 7:15

-“Beware of false prophets, who come to you in sheep’s clothing, but inwardly they are ravenous wolves.
+“Be cautious of false prophets, who come to you in sheep’s clothing, but are inwardly ravenous wolves.

 ## Matthew 7:16